minetest-mirrors/advtrains/advtrains_luaautomation/README.md

-	-- the character of call_on and dead_end is purely informative call_on = <boolean>, -- Call-on route, expect train in track ahead (not implemented yet) dead_end = <boolean>, -- Route ends on a dead end (e.g. bumper) (not implemented yet)
+	-- the character of call_on and dead_end is purely informative call_on = <boolean>, -- Call-on route, expect train in track ahead (not implemented yet) dead_end = <boolean>, -- Route ends on a dead end (e.g. bumper) (not implemented yet) }

-	w_speed = <integer>,
-	-- "Warning speed restriction".
-Supposed for short-term speed -- restrictions which always override any other restrictions -- imposed by "speed" fields, until lifted by a value of -1 -- (Example: german Langsamfahrstellen-Signale)
-}
 ```
-As of January 2020, the 'dst', 'call_on' and 'dead_end' fields are not used.
+As of September 2024, the 'dst', 'call_on' and 'dead_end' fields are not used.

 #### Lines

 The advtrains_line_automation component adds a few contraptions that should make creating timeable systems easier.
 Part of its functionality is also available in LuaATC:

-- `rwt.*` - all Railway Time functions are included as documented in [the wiki](https://advtrains.de/wiki/doku.php?id=dev:lines:rwt)
+- `rwt.*` - all Railway Time functions are included as documented in [the wiki](https://advtrains.de/wiki/doku.php?id=dev:api:railway_time_api)

  - `schedule(rw_time, msg)`, `schedule_in(rw_dtime, msg)`
 Schedules an event of type {type="schedule", schedule=true, msg=msg} at (resp. after) the specified railway time (which can be in any format).
 You can only schedule one event this way. (uses the new lines-internal scheduler)